Key Takeaways: Healthcare Cost Reduction Strategies

 Effective cost reduction requires a mindset shift: from cutting to redesigning, from reactive to proactive, and from isolated interventions to coordinated, sustainable improvements.

-What is the fastest way for a group practice to reduce costs?
+What is the fastest way to reduce costs in a medical group practice?

 How do cost reduction strategies affect patient experience?